luke-cassidy/Codility/README.md

 12. 30/06/2020
     - Modified GenomicRangeQuery lesson to include fix that reduced time complexity.
 	- Solution inspired by 'https://github.com/Mickey0521/Codility' solution on GitHub

+13. 20/08/2020
+    - Added partial solution to the Codility Demo problem.
+	- Does not 100% satisfy performance requirements